peadargrant/automation/lab02_office_automation/office_automation_lab.md

 % Office automation lab

-**STOP:** Do not start working on this lab yet.
-It is not complete.

 **Command-line usage:**
 These instructions all prefer / encourage / promote use of the PowerShell command-line rather than the explorer GUI for file operations.
 This is deliberate.